Roshni2410/Data-Analysis-on-Telecom-Data/README.md

 # Load CustomerDemographics.csv into Demographics directory
 hdfs dfs -put CustomerDemographics.csv /input_data/Demographics/
 HiveQL Scripts
-This section includes HiveQL scripts for various tasks related to Telecom Churn Analysis.
+This section includes HiveQL scripts for various tasks related to Telecom_customer_churn_data.
 Follow these scripts to perform data loading, exploration, analysis, partitioning, bucketing, and advanced analysis.
 1. Data Loading (Beginner)
 a.
 Download the dataset and load it into a Hive table.
 b.
 Write a query to display the top 10 rows of the table.